Pharmacy: Prescription Drug List

 There are thousands of drugs available today and more coming to market every day.
 But, not all drugs are created equal.
 Many new drugs may cost more yet offer no additional health benefit.
-That’s why our Prescription Drug Lists (PDLs) promote medications with the greatest health care value, regardless of brand or generic status.
+That’s why our PDLs promote medications with the greatest health care value, regardless of brand or generic status.

 Our PDL organizes all brand and generic prescription drugs into tiers based on Total Cost Management.
 Every drug is evaluated to determine how well it works, how it compares to others in its class, the total cost, and a number of other significant considerations to make sure that the medications with the highest health care value are affordable for your employees.
 We proactively manage our PDLs using a variety of strategies including: